King-Darius/LofiSymphony/README.md

 - Real-time performance desk featuring an on-screen keyboard, USB MIDI capture and take recorder.
 - Arrange sections in a tactile timeline editor, quantise grooves and export stems instantly.
 - Import MIDI or previously exported JSON timelines directly into the arranger.
-- Optional Audiocraft MusicGen integration for text-to-music ideas and MIDI/MusicGen hybrid renders.
+- Built-in Audiocraft MusicGen integration for text-to-music ideas and MIDI/MusicGen hybrid renders.
 - Genre-aware chord palettes, melodies and bass lines powered by `pretty_midi` and `music21`.
-- Humanised rhythms, drum grooves and optional vinyl texture overlay.
+- Humanised rhythms, drum grooves and a sidebar toggle for the vinyl texture overlay.
 - One-click MIDI export plus FluidSynth-powered audio rendering (when available).
 - Packaged for simple installation -- ship it as a tool or embed in your workflow.